 We have found several resources that have been particularly helpful in our studies of Creation and of the ongoing controversy surrounding it.
 I have listed some of the best that we have examined so far.
 We are certainly not finished with this subject and will probably find many more reference materials being published in the near future.
 Therefore, consider this a list in progress, subject to change as more information becomes available.

 Probably THE best source of information concerning the study of Creation comes from Creation Ministries International.
 They have the most up to date information and the greatest presentation that I have seen so far.
 You could spend days on their website and still not see everything.

 Another great resource is Answers In Genesis.
 Founded by Ken Ham, this organization has spent 30 years sharing information on topics such as the age of the earth, the flood and the significance of archaeological discoveries.
 There are many answers to the questions that people have been asking for decades.

 Unlocking The Mysteries of Creation by Dennis R Petersen – This book is a wonderfully illustrated volume of information concerning Creation.
-It is available on the Creation Resource Foundation website.

 Years ago, when I began homeschooling I spent hours with the curriculum catalogs and then spent more hours in the vendor hall of our state homeschool convention in search of the perfect curriculum.
 I collected boxes of different programs all designed to be the perfect means by which to educate my children.